Monster's Ball: Development

+Filming

 Principal photography began in May 2001 in New Orleans, Louisiana and lasted for five weeks.
-A week before production, Combs auditioned for the role of Lawrence Musgrove, and won it.
-At one point, the production moved to the fields, cellblocks and death houses of Louisiana State Penitentiary for a week to shoot prison interiors and exteriors, with some scenes shot in actual death chambers.
+A week before production, Sean Combs auditioned for the role of Lawrence Musgrove, and won it.
+At one point, the production moved to the fields, cellblocks and death houses of Louisiana State Penitentiary for a week to shoot prison interiors and exteriors, with some scenes shot in the LSP execution room.

 Reception

-The film received mostly positive reviews, with Berry's performance being widely acclaimed.
-Review aggregator website Rotten Tomatoes reported that 121 of 143 reviews were positive, giving the film a score of 85% with an average rating of 7.34/10, and was certified "Fresh".
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 85% based on 142 reviews, with an average rating of 7.3/10.
 The site's critical consensus states, "Somber and thought provoking, Monster's Ball has great performances all around."
-On Metacritic, the film received a 69 out of 100, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 32 critics, indicating "generally favorable" reviews.

 Roger Ebert gave the film four stars and rated it as the best film of 2001, stating that it "has the complexity of great fiction".
 Ebert also praised the performances of Berry and Thornton, saying, "[Thornton] and [Berry] star as Hank and Leticia, in two performances that are so powerful because they observe the specific natures of these two characters, and avoid the pitfalls of racial cliches.
 What a shock to find these two characters freed from the conventions of political correctness, and allowed to be who they are: weak, flawed, needful, with good hearts tested by lifetimes of compromise."
 Of the screenplay, Ebert wrote, "The screenplay by [Addica] and [Rokos] is subtle and observant; one is reminded of short fiction by Andre Dubus, William Trevor, Eudora Welty, Raymond Carver.
 It specifically does not tell "their" story, but focuses on two separate lives.
 The characters are given equal weight, and have individual story arcs, which do not intersect but simply, inevitably, meet."